 Throwing a Pride party is a wonderful way to celebrate authenticity, community, and the sacrifices of those who have fought for LGBTQIA+ all around the world.

-The colourful history of Pride & Rainbows
+The colorful history of Pride & Rainbows

 The rainbow became symbolic of the Pride movement due to its association with diversity and inclusivity.
-The flag was designed by Gilbert Baker in 1978, and each colour represents a different aspect of the LGBTQIA+ community.
+The flag was designed by Gilbert Baker in 1978, and each color represents a different aspect of the LGBTQIA+ community.